Kolger/forty-two/README.md

-Forty-two is a Telegram bot that allows you to create your own ChatGPT in Telegram with OpenAI GPT, Google Gemini and Anthropic Claude models.
+Forty-two is a Telegram bot that allows you to create your own ChatGPT in Telegram with OpenAI GPT, Google Gemini, Anthropic Claude and DeepSeek models.

 ## Features

 - Easy to use and deploy.
-You just need to set the Telegram and OpenAI/Gemini/Anthropic API keys and run the bot.
+You just need to set the Telegram and OpenAI/Gemini/Anthropic/DeepSeek API keys and run the bot.
 - Switching between different AI providers with saving the correspondence history.
 - Ask another AI provider for a response to the same question.
 - GPT Vision.
 You can send images to the bot and ask questions about them.